rzfzr/AHK-scripts/README.md

 I use DVORAK, you have to adapt some of these for QWERTY

-I have shourctuts in my startup folder to some of these
+I have shortcuts in my startup folder to some of these

 AHK download: https://www.autohotkey.com/